$L$-functions of Kloosterman sheaves: Introduction

 \subsection{Acknowledgement}

-This work is based on the author's Ph.D. thesis, prepared at Centre de Mathématiques Laurent Schwartz in École Polytechnique.
-He wants to thank his supervisors, Javier Fresán and Claude Sabbah, for proposing this question to him and for many helpful discussions and suggestions.
-He also wants to thank Lei Fu and Christian Sevenheck for their comments on a previous version of this article and thank Jochen Heinloth, Gabriel Ribeiro, Bin Wang, Ping Xi, and Daxin Xu for their valuable discussions.
+This work is based on the author's Ph.D. thesis, prepared at Centre de Mathématiques Laurent Schwartz at École Polytechnique.
+He wants to thank his supervisors, Javier Fresán and Claude Sabbah, for proposing this question and for many helpful discussions and suggestions.
+He also thanks Lei Fu and Christian Sevenheck for their comments on a previous version of this article, as well as Jochen Heinloth, Gabriel Ribeiro, Bin Wang, Ping Xi, and Daxin Xu for valuable discussions.
+Finally, the author is grateful to the anonymous referee for numerous suggestions that helped correct inaccuracies and improve the presentation of this paper.